radiusmethod/awsd/README.md

 awsd
 ```

-This command will display a list of available profiles files in your `~/aws/config` file.
+This command will display a list of available profiles files in your `~/.aws/config` file or from `AWS_CONFIG_FILE`
+if you have that set.
+It expects for you to have named profiles in your AWS config file.
 Select the one you want to use.

-## Persist Profile across new shells
+### Persist Profile across new shells
 To persist the set profile when you open new terminal windows, you can add the following to your bash profile or zshrc.

 ```bash
 export AWS_PROFILE=$(cat ~/.awsd)
 ```

-## Show your AWS Profile in your shell prompt
+### Show your AWS Profile in your shell prompt
 For better visibility into what your shell is set to it can be helpful to configure your prompt to show the value of the env variable `AWS_PROFILE`.

 <img src="assets/screenshot.png" width="700">